kbressem/totalsegmentator-mini/docs/README.md

 ```
 To run inference on a single file or a directory containing multiple image files use the `--dataset_dir` flag.
 Nested directories are not supported.
-To control where the files are stored, overwrite the output directory with the `--outout_dir` flag.
+To control where the files are stored, overwrite the output directory with the `--output_dir` flag.

 ### Evaluation
 Evaluate the model on the official total segmentator training data (you need to download the data and adapt the paths beforehand).